syncfusion-content/blazor-docs/blazor/installation/offline-installer/how-to-install.md

 documentation: ug
 ---

-# Installing Syncfusion Blazor offline installer
+# Installing Syncfusion&reg; Blazor offline installer

 ## Installing with UI

 The steps below show how to install the Essential Studio Blazor installer.

-1. Open the Syncfusion Blazor offline installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion&reg; Blazor offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package

    ![Web Offline Installer Setup wizard](images/webofflineinstaller-1.png)

    N> The Installer wizard extracts the syncfusionessentialblazor_(version).exe dialog, which displays the package’s unzip operation.

-2. To unlock the Syncfusion offline installer, you have two options:
+2. To unlock the Syncfusion&reg; offline installer, you have two options:

    * *Login To Install*
    * *Use Unlock Key*

    **Login To Install:**

-   You must enter your Syncfusion email address and password.
-If you don’t already have a Syncfusion account, you can sign up for one by clicking "**Create an account**".
+   You must enter your Syncfusion&reg; email address and password.
+If you don’t already have a Syncfusion&reg; account, you can sign up for one by clicking "**Create an account**".
 If you have forgotten your password, click on "**Forgot Password**" to create a new one.
-Once you’ve entered your Syncfusion email and password, click Next.
+Once you’ve entered your Syncfusion&reg; email and password, click Next.

    ![Web Offline Installer LoginToInstall Wizard](images/webofflineinstaller-2.png)

    **Use Unlock Key:**

-   Unlock keys are used to unlock the Syncfusion offline installer, and they are platform and version specific.
-You should use either Syncfusion licensed or trial Unlock key to unlock Syncfusion Blazor installer.
+   Unlock keys are used to unlock the Syncfusion&reg; offline installer, and they are platform and version specific.
+You should use either Syncfusion&reg; licensed or trial Unlock key to unlock Syncfusion&reg; Blazor installer.

    The trial unlock key is only valid for 30 days, and the installer will not accept an expired trial key.